mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 1 0.5 Return Fire; automatic response if attacked
 2 1.
 Anti-Missile; allows laser anti-missile fire
 3 4.
 ECM; may explode incoming missiles
-Routine Programs-
-1 0.1 Maneuver; allows use of maneuver drive
-1 0.1 Jump-1; allows use of jump-1
+Routine Programs-1 0.1 Maneuver; allows use of maneuver drive 1 0.1 Jump-1; allows use of jump-1
 2 0.3 Jump-2; allows use of jump-2
 3 0.4 Jump-3; allows use of jump-3